vickyacharjee/HYB-API-MDB/README.md

-Welcome to the HybridSSRAPI repository!
+Welcome to the HybridApiSSR repository!
 This project provides a hybrid API for handling Server-Side Rendering (SSR) with support for both JSON and HTML content.
 The API is designed to offer flexibility and versatility in serving data for various web development scenarios.

 ## Features